mmurygin/notes/web/microservices.md

 1. Choose the most appropriate part (easy to split, need a lot of changes in the feature, necessety to change framework e.t.c) of separation and split it from the monolith
 1. Start with a place where mistakes cost less

+## Deployment
+1. Use only necessary configuration for every service
+1. Test docker images not standalone code
+1. Use dedicated system for providing configuration
+1. Use blue\green deployment
+1. Pass configuration only throw `ENV` variables

 ## Tests
-1. Split all your tests on 3 categories:
+1. Split all your tests the following categories:
     * Unit Tests - test a couple of lines of code
-    * Service Tests - tests a service downstream connections.
+    * Service Tests - tests a service downstream dependencies.
 Implemented by stubbing other services dependencies.
+    * Consumer Driven tests - service tests expectations of every of its consumer
+    * Integration tests - check that our stubs (mochs) are correct
     * End-to-End Tests - tests a service in real environment
-1. Use **Consumer-Driven Tests** tests.
-When service create expectation tests for every of it's consumer.
 1. Check [Mountebank](http://www.mbtest.org/) - it allows to stub http services
 1. Fix or remote non-deterministic tests.
 [Eradicating Non-Determinism in Tests](https://martinfowler.com/articles/nonDeterminism.html)
 1. Decrease as possible the running time of tests.